Contact Us or call (800) 518-2290

 US 200 is a woven stabilization fabric.
 Some companies promote a nonwoven such as Typar® for driveways.
 A nonwoven's primary function is as a filter fabric and not a stabilizer.

-Furthermore, to achieve the strength equal to US 200 requires a medium to heavy weight nonwoven that will cost at least 25% more.
+Furthermore, to achieve the tensile strength equal to US 200 requires a medium to heavy weight nonwoven that will cost at least 25% more.
 Typar® Driveway Fabric is nearly 1/2 the strength of US 200.

 How Easy Is It to Use?